UnoModding/Canary-PlayTimeLimiter/README.md

 ### What is it?

-PlayTimeLimiter is a Canary plugin for Minecraft to only allow players to play for a certain amount of time on a server
+PlayTimeLimiter is a CanaryMod plugin for Minecraft servers to only allow players to play for a certain amount of time on a server in a day.

 ### Links